tripal/tripal_doc/docs/dev_guide/testing.rst

 Tripal-focused Testing
 ------------------------

 The following automated testing documentation and tutorials are focused on testing Tripal-specific functionality within Tripal Core and Extension modules.
-If there is a topic you would like covered that is not yet documented, please add an issue on our github!
+If there is a topic you would like covered that is not yet documented, please add an issue on our github at https://github.com/tripal/tripal_doc/issues!

 .. toctree::
    :maxdepth: 2